Langerz82/roguequest/README.md

 https://play.google.com/store/apps/details?id=com.retrorpgonline2

 ## UPDATES:
+11/11/2023
+Items and Quests may have been wiped for current accounts.
+This was needed as they save in a new format.
+Having it done now will make the saving backend faster, thanks in advance.

 09/11/2023 Version 0.85 Released.
 * Initial Craft System Added.
 You can now craft armors, weapons and gather nodes will come later on.
 * Archer and Fighter class merged.
 You can switch by equipping a ranged weapon or melee weapon.